aws-samples/aws-hpc-tutorials/content/05-aws-batch-and-lambda/setup/02-02-create-docker-container-index.en.md

     FSIBatchJobDefinitionArn=$project
 ```

-After the deployment is done we can check with AWS Management Console for [CloudFormation](https://console.aws.amazon.com/cloudformation/) if the deployment has been done successfully and find out detail errors under the "Events" tab of each stack if there was an issue.
+After the deployment is done you can check with AWS Management Console for [CloudFormation](https://console.aws.amazon.com/cloudformation/) if the deployment has been done successfully and find out detail errors under the "Events" tab of each stack if there was an issue.
 ![CloudFormation](/images/batch-lambda/CloudFormation.png)